 My wife and I have a great marriage.
 We rarely fight, we make each other laugh, and we’re a great team when it comes to raising our two daughters.
 I will admit a rough patch several years ago that nearly changed everything.
 But God’s eternal grace and mercy beautifully blanketed the situation, and our marriage came out of it stronger than ever.

 There has been something missing in our marriage, though—the vital ingredient to a healthy, sustained marriage.
+Healthy relationship has it’s own formula that everyone should know, a couple should know the desire system to follow to keep their relationship last and make it stronger.
 A word that makes women smile and men cringe in utter terror: intimacy.

 Intimacy.
 It’s also a word that means something different to a wife than it does a husband.
 Husbands automatically think sex, while the wives think honesty, trust, conversation, simple touch, cuddling and so on and so forth.
 It seems a universal truth that all men struggle with the non-physical aspect of intimacy in marriage.
 I know I do.